 Everyday Ethology

-Everyday Ethology began as a column shaped by the animals we work with, the people who care for them and the insights that arise between wild and domestic worlds.
-This new home allows the writing to grow grounded in curiosity, care and openness.
+Everyday Ethology is a column shaped by the animals we work with, the people who care for them and the insights that arise between wild and domestic worlds.

 We hope these pieces spark ideas of your own.
 Your observations and experiences might offer perspectives that help others and we welcome you to share them.

-Désirée Braganza, EdD, EBQ Désirée Braganza, EdD, EBQ
+Social Worlds Désirée Braganza, EdD, EBQ Social Worlds Désirée Braganza, EdD, EBQ

 Why are Some Horses Stoic and Others Not?